-• The Municipality publishes bi-annual newsletters to inform residents about important Municipal matters and has its own website www.bergmun.org.za on which news, general information, public documents and calls for tenders and quotes are placed.
+The Municipality publishes bi-annual newsletters to inform residents about important Municipal matters and has its own website www.bergmun.org.za on which news, general information, public documents and calls for tenders and quotes are placed.
 A position of a Communication Officer has been created in the new micro-structure in the Office of the Municipal Manager to enhance communication externally and internally.
+This position was filled in 2018.
 The Municipal Manager has a bi-monthly column in the local "Piketberger" to enhance communication with the community.